UCIxJU5vfur6Wk9z_GmQJG5Q

 For example, I would share with my friends - to their horror - that at night when my boys were small, I would tuck them in bed and say things like "We all die.
 Mom is going to die first, then you will someday, too."
 And this was my way of protecting and preparing my boys for death.
 As I've often felt we just don't talk about it.
 We don't share about it, we don't feel it until suddenly the person is sick and then dies.
 BAM!

 I still miss my mom and still wonder how she would be with my boys.
-My youngest (now 13 years old) just recently said he was looking forward to seeing our wedding video because he's never heard Grammy Joans voice.
+My youngest , when he was 13 years old, said he was looking forward to seeing our wedding video because he's never heard Grammy Joans voice.
 That touched me.
 I never thought of that.
 Now I got to figure out how to fix the dam VCR box...
+(Update: My youngest is now 18, and we still haven't watched the wedding video)

 My wish for my boys is no different than what I want to believe my moms wish was for me: It's to live life to its fullest joy.
 Be frisky with the journey.
 Be creative with the life you want.
 It's to be kind and yet, to also be selfish - it's okay to take care of yourself, for its in the taking care of yourself first that you learn who you really are and what your true potential truly can be.